 I’ve been working on this APP for 25 years, and what started out as GDW’s FFS (Fire, Fusion & Steel) has evolved over the years into a database of nearly 400 types of ammunition.

-In such a case the ammo comes from a certain set of rules, TRAV for traveller, HOST for hostile, etc.
+If there is a 4 letter prefix in front of the ammo, it comes from a certain set of rules, TRAV for traveller, HOST for hostile, 2300 for 2300AD, etc.

-After the type designation follows in many cases a year number, these data are usually taken from Wikipedia, the date is the year of the introduction.
+After the type designation follows in many cases the number of a year, these data are usually taken from Wikipedia, the date is the year of the introduction.

 Then there are the measurements on which the calculation is based, caliber (interestingly, the real diameter is usually different from the caliber), weight of the projectile, muzzle velocity and muzzle energy.
 Then follows a single number which indicates the data quality.
 0 = calculated according to the FFS rules, 1-3 available data, where 3 represents what can be found in the Wikipedia.